nodelogicau/semcal/docs/linking/external.md

-# Semantic Calendaring - External
+# Semantic Calendaring - Linking: External

 A link to a reference that is not part of the same context as the enclosing component.